Uber driver accused of raping woman twice near Boston’s Hatch Shell held on $100K bail

 BOSTON (WHDH) - An Uber driver who has been ordered held on an Immigration and Customs Enforcement detainer appeared in court Monday after he allegedly raped a woman twice in Boston over the weekend.

-Ugandan citizen Daudah Mayanja, 37, was arraigned at Boston’s Edward W. Brooke Courthouse on charges including two counts of rape.
+Ugandan citizen Mayanja Daudah, 37, was arraigned at Boston’s Edward W. Brooke Courthouse on charges including two counts of rape.

-Mayanja, who is a part-time student and father of six, was ordered held on $100,000 cash bail following the arraignment.
+Daudah, who is a part-time student and father of 12, was ordered held on $100,000 cash bail following the arraignment.

 The victim was taken to a local hospital for treatment as troopers collected evidence for analysis.

-The victim was able to escape from Mayanja’s vehicle when her phone started ringing, according to Assistant Suffolk County District Attorney Alexarae Wright.
+The victim was able to escape from Daudah’s vehicle when her phone started ringing, according to Assistant Suffolk County District Attorney Alexarae Wright.

 “She ran from the vehicle.
 She was observed running by a bystander,” Wright said.
 “She was seen hysterically crying with her pants unbuttoned.
 She then contacted a friend who came to pick her up and they proceeded to the police station where a report was made.”